freeCodeCamp/guide/src/pages/articles/miscellaneous/how-to-know-who-is-in-charge-of-your-campsite-on-facebook/index.md

 ---
-title: How To Know Who Is In Charge of Your Campsite On Facebook
+title: How to Know Who Is in Charge of Your Campsite on Facebook
 ---
 Local communities are ever-changing, and there can be more than one Volunteer Community Manager for your city.
 To become an Admin in the Facebook group, follow the steps below.